MainStreet (band): 2014-2016: Living Our Dream and Runaway

 On 18 January, MainStreet performs at the critically acclaimed Eurosonic Festival.

 The new single Dreamers was the first of four singles to be released in four months time.
 The song talks about bullying and the boys become ambassadeurs of anti bullying.
 They also launch the first national online forum where kids can, anonymously, talk about problems at home or at school.
 The song premiered on national radio station 3FM and they perform it for the first time on national TV during the BNN show Stop Pesten (Stop Bullying) on the national day against bullying.

 The lyrics are inspired by actual stories read in fanmail letters to the boys.

 The 2000 tickets for their show on 27 April in Vredenburg Leidsche Rijn in Utrecht sold out within two weeks.

 They announced the 2014 MainTour straight after.

 The documentary movie Living Our Dream was released in cinemas on 31 May.
 All tickets sold out and the DVD release entered at number one on the DVD charts shortly after.

 The boys release three other singles; Miss Wonderful, All We Wanna Do and The Missing Piece.

 And on 10 October they release their first English single Runaway.
 It shoots into the top 3 on iTunes straight away.

 The second album, also titled Runaway, was released a week later and entered the album charts at number 3.

 On 16 November MainStreet became the first band in history to release a fanfiction book through publisher Kluitman.
 The story MainStreet - Een onverwacht spannende vakantie was originally written by one of their fans and re-written by the author Victioria Farkas.
 Hundreds of fanfiction stories were sent in by fans.

 On 27 November the boys announced a new concert at TivoliVredenburg in Utrecht on 5 April 2015.

 The 2000 tickets were also sold out quickly.

-2015-2016: Ambassadeurs of Freedom and split
+2015-2016; 2025-2026: Ambassadeurs of Freedom, split, and reunion

 On 17 January 3FM DJ Paul Rabbering announced the ambassadeurs of freedom for 2015 at Eurosonic.
 Each year a few of the most successful artists or bands in The Netherlands are chosen for the honor to perform at several liberation festivals on 5 May.
 They are flown by military helicopters from one venue to the next.
 MainStreet shares the honor with Caro Emerald, Dotan and Jett Rebel.

 On 15 April (Nils' Birthday) the new single 'Ticket to the Moon' premiered at one of the most popular radio shows in the country, Giel Beelen at radio 3FM.

 The single is released on 24 April and within hours it reached top 10 on iTunes.
 The single is the titlesong for the upcoming Dutch movie SpangaS in Actie'.